Spitting up in babies: What's normal, what's not

 How infant reflux occurs

-If the muscle between the esophagus and the stomach (lower esophageal sphincter) relaxes when the stomach is full, food might flow up the baby's esophagus.
+If the muscle between the esophagus and the stomach relaxes when the stomach is full, food might flow up the baby's esophagus.
+This muscle is called the lower esophageal sphincter.

 Spitting up is common in healthy babies.
 During their first three months, about half of all babies experience their stomach contents coming back up into the esophagus, a condition known as gastroesophageal reflux, infant reflux or infant acid reflux.